Hydrogen energy and fuel cells

 Teaching Method

-Lectures, class discussions, problem solving
+Lectures, class discussions, problem solving.

 Remarks

 The course presents the relevant technologies with respect to function, construction and materials.
 The content is cross disciplinary and participants have different backgrounds.
+The course goes well together with 47302 which provides the hands-on experience.
+47302 can be taken before or after this course.

 Limited number of seats